 The most annoying part about the Fuji 645 is that there’s no shutter priority mode which is the second most used function in any camera while manual mode is largely confusing with the minimal button approach.
 Minimum focus distance is at 70 cm which isn’t too bad but a maximum shutter speed of 1/700 is only available from f/11 to f/22 which is good, if we live on Mars.
 That aside, I wish the buttons were a bit more tightly screwed together especially the knob because it does look like it’ll come off with one accidental knock.

-Fuji’s GA645 series was probably made to be as simple as possible to achieving superior pictures on a larger negative.
+Fuji’s GA645 series was probably made to be as simple as possible to achieve superior pictures on a larger negative.
 Call it a point and shoot if you want but impressive results from this thing simply cannot be ignored.
 Only caveat is, if you look forward to soak into the whole manual experience, this is not something for you.
 All in all, it is one under appreciated camera.